scholtalbers/docker-rstudio-notebook/README.rst

 ======

 For now this package uses environment variables for the settings, so you can set a default Galaxy instance, e.g. to your local instance.
-For this set the same keys as above in for example RStudio's configuration `/etc/rstudio/rsession-profile`.
+To set the defaults set the same keys as above in e.g. the RStudio's configuration `/etc/rstudio/rsession-profile`.

 Credits: